Why Swimming Class is Beneficial

 Grade 1-2

-• Basic Stroke Techniques – Develops elementary arm and leg action for freestyle and backstroke.
+• Basic Stroke Techniques – Develops elementary arm and leg action for freestyle and backstroke in swimming lessons for primary school students.

-• Water Safety Skills – Teach pool-safe habits and personal rescues.
+• Water Safety Skills – Teach pool-safe habits and personal rescues as part of our swimming class for students.

-• Kick & Glide Drills – Explores and builds leg power to maximize a streamlined, economical stroke.
+• Kick & Glide Drills – Explores and builds leg power for a streamlined stroke in our swimming programs.

 Group of kids swimming & having fun in the school pool, enjoying their swimming lesson with laughter & excitement.